 Q: Would you describe the book as a novel or as linked short stories, and why?

-A: I would describe the book as a novel in stories, or is that cheating?
-The arc of Bertrand Court is expressed via life’s passages.
+A: It's most accurate to describe Bertrand Court as a collection of linked stories, but it definitely has an arc, which is expressed via life’s passages.
 The book opens with a story narrated by a fetus and proceeds to explore: a couple’s burning desire to conceive, a disastrous bris, a kindergartner’s birthday party mishap, a fading politico’s midlife torpidity, and an heiress’s desperate search for meaning.

 In the final chapter, on the eve of his 50th birthday, an upstanding father and husband subconsciously risks his marriage because he is terrified of his mortality and wants to destroy his life’s blessings on his own terms.